Lio stared at his new craft with pride; the grin on his face grew larger the longer he stared. Running backward excitedly, he called out to Iley.

 “Don’t we need to know what is wrong?”

-“It is fucked, the only way to know for sure is to get the better machines in here to run a complete diagnostic of all the affected systems.
-Which means paying a bunch of wanks to walk around with some fancy tools and spend hours sitting and watching the screens.
-Just so they can tell me I need to spend a fortune repairing everything.
+“It is fucked; the only way to know for sure is to get the better machines in here to run a complete diagnostic of all the affected systems.
+This means paying a bunch of wanks to walk around with some fancy tools and spend hours sitting and watching the screens.
+Just so they can tell me, I need to spend a fortune repairing everything.
 So, let’s just get it started.
 I am fucking done.”

-Hailey sheepishly followed Oli out of the service tunnels and into the main office where Oli did his best to not scream at the receptionist, only raising his voice slightly on one or two occasions.
+Iley sheepishly followed Lio out of the service tunnels and into the main office, where Liodid his best to not scream at the receptionist, only raising his voice slightly on one or two occasions.

 “Yeah, that would be lovely.”
-Hailey answered as she squeezed Oli’s hand to let him know she was there to help.
+Iley answered as she squeezed Lio.’s hand to let him know she was there to help.

 The two of them followed the receptionist until they were seated in a large air-conditioned room filled with creature comforts to aid in the passage of time.

-Oli was restless and constantly looked through the available windows to see if he was able to see his craft being worked on, despite the fact that none of the windows were pointed in the right direction.
-Hailey played on her phone for a while before getting up to look around room.
-She tried changing the channel on the tv, but found nothing that she liked.
-She tossed the remote down in defeat and looked around for more entertainment, the magazines were nothing she was interested in, and there was a small show room that she had no desire to look through.
+Liowas restless and constantly looked through the available windows to see if he was able to see his craft being worked on, despite the fact that none of the windows were pointed in the right direction.
+Iley played on her phone for a while before getting up to look around the room.
+She tried changing the channel on the tv but found nothing that she liked.
+She tossed the remote down in defeat and looked around for more entertainment, the magazines were nothing she was interested in, and there was a small showroom that she had no desire to look through.

 “Ugh, for a fancy lounge, this is pretty shit.
-But there is a show room through there if you are interested Oli.”
+But there is a showroom through there if you are interested, Lio.”

 “Oh, yes.
 Maybe if they do a good job here, I will buy something from them.”

-Oli got up and walked into the display room, leaving Hailey alone.
-Hailey sighed and looked around again, her eyes stopping on a hot drink machine.
+Liogot up and walked into the display room, leaving Iley alone.
+Iley sighed and looked around again, her eyes stopping on a hot drink machine.

-“This place actually has quite a few hard to get items, which is actually…” Oli paused as he looked up from the pamphlet.
-“What is happening here, did a group of people come through while I was gone?”
+“This place actually has quite a few hard-to-get items, which is actually….”
+Liopaused as he looked up from the pamphlet.
+“What is happening here?
+Did a group of people come through while I was gone?”

-Hailey laid reclined into her chair with a dozen hot drink cups sitting on the table in front of her, and a queasy grin on her face.
+Iley lay reclined in her chair with a dozen hot drink cups sitting on the table in front of her and a queasy grin on her face.

-“They had so many flavours, I wanted to try them all.
+“They had so many flavors, I wanted to try them all.
 But I also didn’t want to not drink everything.
 That would be wasteful.”
-Hailey let out a lasting burp which soured her face.
-“Oh god, but all those flavours coming back up was not a nice experience.”
+Iley let out a lasting burp which soured her face.
+“Oh god, but all those flavors coming back up was not a nice experience.”

-Oli laughed at her and walked over as the door opened and the receptionist walked in.
+Liolaughed at her and walked over as the door opened, and the receptionist walked in.

-“The mechanic is wanting to talk to you.”
-They said as they held the door open for Oli and Hailey to walk through.
+“The mechanic wants to talk to you.”
+They said as they held the door open for Lio and Iley to walk through.

 “Yup, that is fine.”
-Oli replied as he looked through the hall window, out at his ship.
+Lioreplied as he looked through the hall window out at his ship.

 The receptionist gestured to a man standing in the corner of the reception and passed them on to Mike.

 “So.”
 He paused for a long time.
 “There are a couple of things we found.
-The main one being that there has been some bad wiring in your system.
-Your surge protector has been bi-passed and re routed into your…”
+The main one is that there has been some bad wiring in your system.
+Your surge protector has been bi-passed and rerouted into your….”

 “I am sorry.”
-Oli interrupted.
-“We already knew that, and about the surge that kicked the system, have you seriously spent this entire time looking for a fault that we clearly laid out on the paper work?”
+Liointerrupted.
+“We already knew that, and about the surge that kicked the system, have you seriously spent this entire time looking for a fault that we clearly laid out on the paperwork?”

 “Okay, that is fine.
 But we have been waiting for over two hours.
 How long does it take to walk down a couple of service corridors?”

 “I am sorry, but what fuck did you just say?”
-Oli yelled.
-“Are you telling me, that instead of crawling for ten minutes through easily accessible halls where you could use a computer to see the systems in about five minutes, you instead ran my ship at full power just to wait for something to fail?”
+Lioyelled.
+“Are you telling me that instead of crawling for ten minutes through easily accessible halls where you could use a computer to see the systems in about five minutes, you instead ran my ship at full power just to wait for something to fail?”

 “The fuck?”
-Oli screamed as he snatched the small computer out of the mechanics hands.
+Lioscreamed as he snatched the small computer out of the mechanic’s hands.

-The receptionist watching the situation dialled a number and hung up immediately.
+The receptionist watching the situation dialed a number and hung up immediately.

-One of Oli’s eyes twitched as he read the report, a single blood vessel bursting as he read the final notes.
+One of Lio.’s eyes twitched as he read the report, a single blood vessel bursting as he read the final notes.

 “He fucked my ship is what is wrong.”
-Oli looked up at the mechanic.
+Lio looked up at the mechanic.
 “Bad knees, really?
-If you have bad fucking knees get a desk job, my whole system is fucking fried because you were too fucking lazy to do your job you fat sack of shit.
-Maybe if you didn’t have such a gut your knees would be fine you god damn idiot.”
+If you have bad fucking knees, get a desk job, my whole system is fucking fried because you were too fucking lazy to do your job, you fat sack of shit.
+Maybe if you didn’t have such a gut, your knees would be fine, you goddamn idiot.”

-Hailey took the control panel off of Oli to make sure he couldn’t use it as a weapon, but also went over diagnostics herself.
+Iley took the control panel off of Lioto to make sure he couldn’t use it as a weapon but also went over diagnostics herself.

-“You got several warning flags, and ignored them?
+“You got several warning flags and ignored them?
 She interrupted.
-“Look here Oli, these warning flags were skipped because, oh to check them out you have to use the service tunnels.
+“Look here, Lio, these warning flags were skipped because, oh, to check them out, you have to use the service tunnels.
 So not only did he fry our system, he fucking knew it would die.”

 “Hello there, I am the owner of this establishment.
 How can I help you?”

-Hailey spun around with her anger, and directed her screaming to the owner.
+Iley spun around with her anger and directed her screaming to the owner.

 The owner scanned the document with disbelief before looking up at Mike with disappointment.

-Hailey and Oli flew off with their ship after a short discussion with the owner, and two days stuck on the station.
+Iley and Lio flew off with their ship after a short discussion with the owner and two days stuck on the station.

-“Looks like buying from a dodgy dealer was actually a good thing, we got a full system repair for free, and not that is counts for much but an apology letter for our client.”
+“Looks like buying from a dodgy dealer was actually a good thing; we got a full system repair for free, and not that it counts for much but an apology letter for our client.”

-Oli hummed to himself as he flew the craft to their job, passing the solar system borders he grinned so hard his cheeks hurt, and he was incapable of stopping.
+Liohummed to himself as he flew the craft to their job, passing the solar system borders.
+He grinned so hard his cheeks hurt, and he was incapable of stopping.

 “I am in a great fucking mood.”